 Researchers are growing increasingly interested in the relationship between blood pressure and dementia.
 The most recent study investigates how patterns of change in blood pressure over the decades might influence risk.

 Researchers have done less work to investigate the links between blood pressure during later life and cognitive outcomes.
-However, as the authors of a recent study explain, the findings
+However, as the authors of a recent study explain, the findings hint that "optimal blood pressure ranges for older adults may depend on earlier blood pressure characteristics."

 In other words, the impact of hypertension on the aging brain may depend on the pattern of blood pressure from midlife onward.